BoboJD/Salesforce-Tools/README.md

 This project includes code from the salesforce.com, Inc. repository which is licensed under the BSD-3-Clause license.
 The full license text is included in the LICENSE file.

 This project includes code from FinancialForce.com, Inc., which is licensed under terms similar to the BSD-3-Clause license.
 The full license text is included in the LICENSE file.

+This project includes code from various sources, including Stack Overflow.
+Code copied from Stack Overflow is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).

+## Attribution for Stack Overflow Code

+Some code snippets in this project were copied from Stack Overflow and are used under the terms of the CC BY-SA 4.0 license.
+While the exact posts are not identifiable, we acknowledge the contributions of the Stack Overflow community.